Series Summary:

 Isaiah 3:12-13 says, “Youths oppress My people, and women rule over them.
 My people, your leaders mislead you; they confuse the direction of your paths.
 The Lord rises to argue the case and stands to judge the people.”

-Why are youths oppressing, women ruling, and leaders misleading and confusing the direction of paths a sign of serious problems among God’s people?
+1. Why are youths oppressing, women ruling, and leaders misleading and confusing a sign of serious problems among God’s people ans in cultures?